hdl-registers/hdl-registers/doc/sphinx/toml_format.rst

 ======================

 The register TOML parser reads a ``.toml`` file and constructs a :class:`.RegisterList` object.
-It is important the the TOML is formatted correctly and has the necessary fields.
+It is important that the TOML is formatted correctly and has the necessary fields.
 The register TOML parser will warn if there are any error in the TOML, such as missing fields, unknown fields, wrong data types for fields, etc.